Area Developers Think Big

 Technology has helped to facilitate multi-unit franchising in all its forms, as well as the entry of these new, larger, more business-savvy owners.
 Point-of-sale systems can funnel transactions from any unit into a central reporting system, making enterprise-wide information available immediately any time of day or night.
 Web-based reporting and management tools, combined with mobile communication devices, allow entrepreneurs and investors to monitor their business instantly from anywhere on the planet.
 They're not elbow-deep making doughnuts, but they are raking in the dough.

 Clearly, becoming an area developer is not a job for beginners.
-But for the right person or organization, teaming up with the right franchisor in the right market, area development may be just the ticket.
+But for the right person or organization, teaming up with the right franchisor in the right market, area development may be just the ticket to growth.